Join our Undergraduate Open Days

 Biochemistry students in laboratoryOur modular course programme gives increasing flexibility in choosing modules that resonate with your interests.
 Following a first year where all modules are compulsory, you take a combination of compulsory and optional modules in the second year, while the final year includes only one compulsory module and a broad choice of optional modules covering areas as diverse as cancer biology, immunology, neurobiology and mechanisms of human disease.

-For a description of modules see Biochemistry Module Information.
-The modules described here are the ones that we currently offer and will give you a good idea of the range of subjects that we teach.
+The modules described below are the ones that we currently offer and will give you a good idea of the range of subjects that we teach.
 However as our undergraduate teaching is research led and we constantly review our teaching to ensure that the modules that we offer are up to date there may be changes to module titles and content.

 Please note: The modules listed on the website for this programme are regularly reviewed to ensure they are up-to-date and informed by the latest research and teaching methods.
 Unless indicated otherwise, the modules listed for this programme are for students starting in 2024.
 On rare occasions, we may need to make unexpected changes to compulsory modules after that date; in this event we will contact offer holders as soon as possible to inform or consult them as appropriate.